BWHIE/hie-botswana/README.md

 For dev environment you can access the admin console and signin with Keycloak using the following credentials :

 - URL : http://localhost:9000/
-- username : test
+- username : root@openhim.org
-- password : dev_password_only
+- password : instant101

 ### OpenCR